-What Payments Are Subject to Backup Withholding?
+What Is Backup Withholding?

 Payments that may be subject to backup withholding include:

 - Interest payments (Form 1099-INT)

 - Rents, profits, or other income (Form 1099-MISC)

 - Commissions, fees, or other payments for work performed as an independent contractor (Form 1099-MISC)

 - Payments by brokers and barter exchange transactions (Form 1099-B)